Are you layering your Google audience targeting?

 With that information on hand, an ad campaign could then be created to target those in-market, with a higher bid adjustment for men.

-Were the florist more interested in brand awareness and site traffic, they may have done better to serve ads on the Display network using topic targeting (or an affinity audience) and geared towards women.
+If the florist was more interested in brand awareness and site traffic, they may have done better to serve ads on the Display network using topic targeting (or an affinity audience) and geared towards women.

 Targeting in any form or fashion is a key step in successful digital advertising.